Yet-Another-Series/Yet_Another_Algorithms_Repository/README.md

 ## Getting Started

 * This repository is beginner friendly and anyone can add new algorithms and data structures.
-* Also, everyone is free to contribute in any of the the languages mentioned in the <a href="#contributing">Contributing Guidelines</a>.
+* Also, everyone is free to contribute in any of the the languages mentioned in the <a href="#contributing-guidelines">Contributing Guidelines</a>.

 ### Prerequisites